-4年7月27日午下公主的。今日19月1日 The Dean, who is also a professor, is the executive head of the Faculty or Board of Study, Members of each Faculty or Board meet regularly to consider matters pertaining to their own areas of study and research, the result of their deliberations being then submitted to the Professorial Board, 2008 tion with a second place when a second se
+The Dean, who is also a professor, is the executive head of the Faculty or Board of Study.
+Members of each Faculty or Board, meet regularly to consider matters pertaining to their own areas of study and research, the result of their deliberations being then submitted to the Professorial Board.

 The term 'faculty' is used in two distinct senses in the University.
-Sometimes it is used to refer to the group of Schools comprising the Faculty, and at others to the deliberative body of academic members of the Schools within the Faculty.3 heren felsen hat stande i de geskelsen hand here felse i stande som he The eleven Faculties are Applied Science, Architecture, Arts.
-Biological Sciences, Commerce, Engineering, Law, Medicine
+Sometimes it is used to refer to the group of Schools comprising the Faculty, and at others to the deliberative body of academic members of the Schools within the Faculty.